 After passing amazing rock formations we arrived at the northern part of the island.
 Here you have the famous beach Sarakίniko; with amazing rock formations offsetting the blue clear waters.

-We sailed between Milos and Kimolos and passing the town of Pollonia to Poliegos for the first swim stop in amazing blue water.
+We sailed between the islands Milos and Kimolos and passing the town of Pollonia to the island Poliegos for the first swim stop in amazing blue water.
 A whole Go-Pro session was planned here to get everybody on camera under water.

 We got snacks and drinks along the way.
 The guide explained all about the island, gave tips on good restaurants and which beaches she liked the best.
 We passed and stopped at picture perfect beaches which some of them only accessible by boat!!
 The last stop at the southern part of the island is called Klefliko Beach.

-The famous coves were a old pirates hideout, but now it’s popular for the crystal clear water and imposing rock formations.
+The famous coves were an old pirates hideout, but now it’s popular for the crystal clear water and imposing rock formations.
 Perfect to jump in and swim underneath the stone bridges and in caves.
 On the west side passed a part where the rocks of the cave feel which created a hole in the ceiling of the cave.
-Then we went inside of the island and passed an old mine area.
+Then we went to the inner side of the island and passed an old mine area.

 Milos is known for the past and active mining.
 Then the boat headed back to our starting point, the harbor of Adamas.
 Perfect day, nice company, good guides, great food and treats; all in all a big recommendation!!